QubesOS/qubes-doc/AssigningDevices.md

 Possible issues
 ---------------

-VM with PCI device in Qubes have allocated small buffer for DMA operations (called swiotlb).
-By default it is 2MB, but some devices needs a larger space.
-To change this allocation, edit VM kernel parameters (this is expressed in 512B chunks):
+VMs with assigned PCI devices in Qubes have allocated a small buffer for DMA operations (called swiotlb).
+By default it is 2MB, but some devices need a larger buffer.
+To change this allocation, edit VM's kernel parameters (this is expressed in 512B chunks):

 ``` {.wiki}
 # qvm-prefs netvm |grep kernelopts